 - Located high in Andes Mountains above the Urubamba River valley in Peru, Machu Picchu is an Incan citadel.
 It was built in the 15th century, then was later abandoned.
 In 1983 it was designated a UNESCO World Heritage Site and named one of the New Seven Wonders of the World in 2007.

 - The Great Pyramid of Giza is the largest and oldest of the pyramids in the Giza pyramid complex, which borders present-day Giza.
 The pyramids in the Giza pyramid complex were built to honor Pharaohs of the fourth ruling dynasty of the Old Kingdom of Ancient Egypt.

 - St Basil's Cathedral in Moscow, Russia was completed in 1561.
 Its nine flame-like domes are unmistakable and unlike nearly any other building in the world.
 Besides being a church, today St Basil's Cathedral operates as a museum.

 - The Sydney Opera House in Australia is a multi-venue performing arts center located right on Sydney Harbor.
 With its unique wave-like roof, it is considered a masterpiece of 20th-century architecture.

-Don't forget to tag us on Instagram or Facebook to take us along on your world trip!
+Don't forget to tag us on Instagram or Facebook to take us along on your push pin world map trip!
 Happy traveling!